 Pre-K and K students each have their own dedicated playgrounds, appropriate for young children and located just outside their classrooms.
 These students get two 20-minute recess periods each day.

-1st through 5th graders are able to use the two playgrounds on the school’s north side, as well as the DPR park and play structures “up the hill.”
+1st through 5th graders use the two playgrounds on the school’s north side and the baseball field.
 These students have one 30-minute recess each day.
 Additionally, Lafayette also has recess coaches who facilitates sports and games as well as Peace Club, an alternate indoor recess time, where students play games and have fun in a peaceful and kind way.

 Classroom assignments are made in a collaborative way between a student’s current teachers, the school’s instructional coaches, counselors and administration.
 We strive to create classes balanced by gender, learning style, academic strengths and personality.
 Families are notified of classroom assignments in August.

 SAMM is Lafayette’s school-wide, positive behavior support structure.
 It stands for: Speak Mindfully, Act Mindfully, and Move Mindfully.
 Leveraging the Peace curriculum, we actively teach the children positive expectations and then celebrate when they achieve those expectations.
 Teachers use SAMM tickets to reinforce positive behaviors throughout the day.
 If you hear your students talking about SAMM tickets – ask what positive thing they did to earn a ticket!

 If your child has lost an item, check the lost & found bin and rack on the north wall of the cafeteria outside of the music room.

 Lafayette does not have a formal dress code, but we hope that students come to school in weather-appropriate clothing, suitable for kids who paint, jump, run and play!

 Important: Please remember to send your child to school wearing or carrying sneakers on days when they have PE class.